StevenBlack/vocab/readme.md

 products they partially created.

+### illusory truth effect
+Cognitive bias: (also known as the validity effect, truth effect or the reiteration effect) is the tendency to believe information to be correct after repeated exposure.

 ### imbroglio
 A state of confusion; an entangled mess.
 Often used to describe a mob of players duking it out at home plate, or a skirmish among many factions on Capitol Hill.